raspberrypilearning/led-firefly/en/step_4.md

 --- task ---

-**Optional:** Cut some wings out of sticky tape and stick them to your LED.
+**Optional:** Cut some wings out of folded over sticky tape and stick them to your LED.
 Invisible tape works well.

 ![LED firefly with sticky tape wings.](images/firefly-wings.jpg)